freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/apis-and-microservices-projects/url-shortener-microservice.md

     }
     "

-  - text: When I visit that shortened URL, it will redirect me to my original link.
+  - text: When you visit that shortened URL, it will redirect you to your original link.
     testString: "async getUserInput => {
       const url = getUserInput('url');
       const urlVariable = url.length;